xoit/ASIC_Data_Visualization/README.md

 A brief practice on Data Visualization for ASIC designs, mainly focus on design implementation.

+When we are talking about "visualization", it does not mean we need to use python and generate some beautiful chart, etc.

+The key is "__communication__", how could you make the information delivered more efficiently?

+So table is a very good and common format of "data visualizaiton".

 ## What is Data Visualization

 - [DIKW Pyramid](basis/dv_dikw.md)